ELautzenhiser/gAImeCompetition/DIRECTORY.md

 LICENSE.txt and README.txt: Self explanatory.
 Doesn't have to be txt.
 Perhaps a developer/contributer guide would be good too if more people become get interested

-(setup.cfg)[]: Configuration options for testing frameworks pytest and coverage
+(setup.cfg)[http://coverage.readthedocs.io/en/coverage-4.5.1/config.html]: Configuration options for testing frameworks pytest and coverage

-(setup.py)[]: Python script that specifies info for pip to install the package
+(setup.py)[http://flask.pocoo.org/docs/1.0/tutorial/install/#id1]: Python script that specifies info for pip to install the package

 gaime-competition/gaime-competition: Package directory

-(__init__.py)[]: Entry point for flask into our application code
+(__init__.py)[https://docs.python.org/3/tutorial/modules.html#packages]: Entry point of our application

-(auth.py)[]: Script for registration and login
+(auth.py)[http://flask.pocoo.org/docs/1.0/tutorial/views/]: Script for registration and login

 compete.py: Script for the competition aspects of the website.
 This is where the meat of our application goes.
 May need to be broken up into multiple modules later on.

 user.py: Script for user specific views like settings and dashboard.

-(db.py)[]: Script for database functions like get_db().
+(db.py)[http://flask.pocoo.org/docs/1.0/tutorial/database/#id3]: Script for database functions like get_db().

-(schema.sql)[]: The schema for the database.
+(schema.sql)[http://flask.pocoo.org/docs/1.0/tutorial/database/#id2]: The schema for the database.
 Among other things, there will be tables for users and code submissions.

-(static)[]: Any static files.
+(static)[http://flask.pocoo.org/docs/1.0/tutorial/static/]: Any static files.
 For now this is just the stylesheet, but may include the javascript or html stuff too

-(style.css)[]: CSS Stylesheet for the website
+(style.css)[https://developer.mozilla.org/en-US/docs/Web/CSS]: CSS Stylesheet for the website

 <code-editor>.js: There are quite a few open source online code editors out there.
 We need to pick one.

-(templates)[]: Jinja templates.
+(templates)[http://flask.pocoo.org/docs/1.0/tutorial/templates/]: Jinja templates.
 These are basically html documents that can have python-like control flow statements and expressions.

-(auth)[]: Templates for the login and registration views
+(auth)[http://flask.pocoo.org/docs/1.0/tutorial/templates/#register]: Templates for the login and registration views

-(base.html)[]: A base template for the entire website.
+(base.html)[http://flask.pocoo.org/docs/1.0/tutorial/templates/#the-base-layout]: A base template for the entire website.
 Specifies things like the nav bar and title.

 compete: Templates for the competitive portions of the website.
     index.html: Perhaps a newsfeed-like page with trending games and top bots